ClementTsang/opal/README.md

 - Tailwind 3.2.4

-Additionally, opal relies on [`trunk`](https://github.com/thedodd/trunk) (0.15.0 as of writing) for building and general development, where it handles building to WASM and running the Tailwind hook.
+Additionally, opal relies on [`trunk`](https://github.com/thedodd/trunk) (0.15.0 as of writing) for building and general development, handling the build to WASM and running the Tailwind hook for CSS.

 ### Installation